You’ve made the decision – you’re bound for NorQuest College. This process will take you from your decision to Day 1 at school.

 Visit our Accepted Students section for more information on your next steps.

 A non-refundable, non-transferable tuition deposit or a sponsorship confirmation is necessary for applicants to confirm their attendance in a program and reserve a seat.
+Tuition deposits may not be deferred to a future term.
 If you delay your tuition deposit confirmation, you may find all seats filled.
 You may pay your tuition deposit through your MyQuest account.

-If you have been offered admission to a program, but the program has been filled by the time you pay your tuition deposit, you will be placed on a waitlist or may have the option of changing to another delivery method, campus, or another program in the same term if it is offered and if seats are available.
-There may also be additional admission requirements for some deliveries or programs.
+If you have been offered admission to a program, but the program has been filled before you pay your tuition deposit, you will be placed on a waitlist or may have the option of changing to another delivery method, campus, or program in the same term.
+There may be additional admission requirements for some deliveries or programs.
 In order to investigate the option to change delivery method, campus, or program, you must contact the Admissions and Transfer Credit Unit with a written request.

 NorQuest College reserves the right to grant or refuse admission to any individual.
 Former applicants or students who have lost good standing may be denied re-entry, or may have conditions placed on readmission.
 Applicants have the right to appeal admission decisions; please see Student Appeals.